 We grew up by the sun drenched and salt soaked rocks of the northern coast of Greece, in a city famous for its fresh fish, its spectacular beaches, and its ancient winemaking history.
 Nearby, in the prehistoric settlement of Orthopetra (a.k.a.
 Dikili Tash), the oldest pressed grape skins suggest the oldest European winemaking activity, dated to 6,500 years ago.
 The area’s dominant mount Pangeon, is famous for its gold mines (which funded most of Philip’s and Alexander the Great’s Macedonian military campaigns), as well as the birthplace of wine God, Dionysus.

 Since then, we have been in a constant pursuit of raw, traditional Greek wines, which express the distinctive autochthonous peculiarities of our place.
 We represent small-batch artisanal growers around the country, who manually farm their own grapes, using organic and biodynamic practices.
 Each grower’s focus is on grape varieties indigenous to their region, which have adapted to their “birthplaces” for thousands of years, having developed the ability to purely express their surroundings.
 Vinification is of minimal intervention, using old and time-tested methods of local tradition, in small vessels.
+Thus, Eklektikon’s portfolio maps out the Greek vineyards and the local grapes, traits, and tradition of each area.

-Through time, Eklektikon evolved into much more than just an importer, but rather an incubator for traditional farmers around the country.
+Through time, Eklektikon evolved into much more than just an importer, but rather an incubator for artisanal farmers around the country.
 Through our work, we believe that we support agricultural families, and promote the country’s rich biodiversity and uber-old winemaking traditions.

 Of equal importance is our commitment to working with genuinely kind and ethical human beings, who are concerned for others, the environment, and the footprint they leave behind.